Effect of Multiple Range Rings VS. a Single Range Ring on Pilot Perception of Vertical Separation on a Cockpit Display of Traffic Information

 Scholarly Commons Citation

 Rizzardi, Daniel B., "Effect of Multiple Range Rings VS. a Single Range Ring on Pilot Perception of Vertical Separation on a Cockpit Display of Traffic Information" (1998).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 175.